mccbc/notes/notes.md

+### C++ questions

+ - Added `printf` statements everywhere to find where the code was getting stopped; learning how to use `gdb` would be more efficient
+ - I don't think the while loop is actually setting exit flags on the photon when it completes a move outside the sphere.

-Spherical polar alt mover logic
+### Spherical polar alt mover logic
----

 Loop over all photons

 - Calculate indices of current zone